kyleaoman/martini/docs/source/martini/index.rst

    Available since `v2.0.4`.

-The core loop in the source insertion function is embarassingly parallel.
+The core loop in the source insertion function is "embarassingly parallel".
 Parallel execution is implemented using the `multiprocess`_ package.
 You may need to install this, for instance ``pip install multiprocess`` to install from PyPI.
 To make use of the parallelization simply specify the number of processes to use, for example:

 .. _multiprocess: https://pypi.org/project/multiprocess/